GIS4DEV/MiMiGIS/README.md

 ## Group By:
 Group features with common values in the group field(s).
 Optionally, dissolve geometries and calculate summary statistics for numeric fields.

-### Example: Grouping parcels in Central Falls, RI, by zone (NE, NW, SE, or SW) and calculating count and sum for number of bedrooms and total value.
+### Example: Grouping parcels in Central Falls, RI, by zone (NE, NW, SE, or SW) and calculating count and average for number of bedrooms and total value.
 Example Input | Example Output
 --- | ---
 ![](images/parcels_notdissolved_jpg.jpg) | ![](images/parcels_dissolved.jpg)